View the Executive Summary for this brief.

 History and U.S. Involvement

 In 2013, Iranian President Rouhani and President Obama held the first phone conversation between the two countries since 1979.
 They began discussions for the eventual Joint Comprehensive Plan of Action (JCPOA), a controversial agreement “under which Iran agreed to curb its nuclear work in return for limited sanctions relief.”
-The U.S., Britain, China, France, Germany, and Russia reached the agreement in July of 2015; however, the U.S. withdrew in May of 2018 (Reuters).
+The U.S., Britain, China, France, Germany, and Russia reached the agreement in July 2015.
+The U.S. withdrew in May 2018.
 The JCPOA is discussed further below.

-Diplomatic relationships between the U.S. and Lebanon were established in the early 1800s.
-By the 1960s, the U.S. Embassy in Beirut was one of the largest in the Middle East and served as serving as headquarters for a number of U.S. agencies in the region.
+The U.S. first established diplomatic relations in Lebanon in the early 1800s, when Lebanon was part of the Ottoman Empire.
+American officials were evacuated in 1917 when the Ottoman Empire fell; relations were reestablished after World War I and strengthened in 1944 following official recognition of Lebanon’s independence.
+By the 1960s, the U.S. Embassy in Beirut was one of the largest in the Middle East and served as headquarters for a number of U.S. agencies in the region.
 This changed during Lebanon’s civil war, which lasted from 1975 to 1990, and when Israel invaded Lebanon to pursue a Palestinian splinter group, Abu Nidal, that attempted to assassinate the Israeli ambassador to Britain in 1982.
 In 1983, over 200 American marines, sailors, and soldiers were killed by a suicide bomber, and two attacks on the U.S. Embassy in 1983 and 1984 forced it to close.
-It reopened in 1990 (State Department).
+It reopened in 1990.

 Israel and Palestine